freshcom/freshcom_web/README.md

 ### External Dependencies

 Since freshcom_web depends on [freshcom](https://github.com/freshcom/freshcom) to do all the heavy lifting, please checkout the [external dependencies of freshcom](https://github.com/freshcom/freshcom) and make sure you have all the external dependencies.
-While there are a few hard external dependencies right now, our goal is to remove most of those hard dependencies when we hit beta.

 ### Setup